 2. With the intention to be subjective: The rhetoric of contemporary liberal media in Russia

-3. Semantic opposition of US vs THEM in late 2020 Russian-language Belarusian discourse: Synchronic and diachronic aspects
+3. Semantic opposition of US versus THEM in late 2020 Russian-language Belarusian discourse: Synchronic and diachronic aspects

 4. The dynamics of the 2020–2021 protests in Bulgaria

-5. The crisis of capitalism and its effect on voters' attitudes in the Western world
+5. Crisis of capitalism and its effect on voters' attitudes in the Western world

 István Benczes and István Kollai